Bankura–Masagram line: Train service

 As of April 2021, MEMU services are available between Bankura Junction and Masagram.

-On 20 February 2021 South Eastern Railway has decided to introduce two pairs of MEMU trains between Bankura and Masagram from 21 February 2021.
+On 20 February 2021, South Eastern Railway has decided to introduce two pairs of MEMU trains between Bankura and Masagram from 21 February 2021.

+On 28 June 2025, Ashwini Vaishnaw, The Minister of Railways, inaugurated MEMU Train between Purulia Junction and Howrah Junction via Bankura Junction and Masagram Junction.